 If you, a relative or friend, are hurting and would like caring Christian support:

-- You or they (with permission) share the need with The Reverend Dr. Jo Forrest or the Referral Coordinator of the Stephen Ministry Leader team.
+- You or they (with permission) share the need with a Stephen Leader or the Referral Coordinator of the Stephen Ministry Leader team.

 - The person in need is assigned to a Stephen Minister of the same gender to meet together weekly.